 Graduate Life Fellows (GLFs) are upper-level graduate students (both master's and doctoral) who understand how daunting graduate school can be.
 The GLFs are here to provide a listening ear to any graduate student, new or continuing, who may be dealing with challenges related to academics or otherwise.
 The GLFs are also in a position to help grad students make connections with other grad students, as well as provide the appropriate resources needed to ease the transition into graduate school.
-Please email the email@example.com if you have questions.
+Email the email@example.com with questions.

 Rajan Puri, Doctoral Candidate, Applied Mathematics - College of Liberal Arts & Sciences, Graduate Life Fellow, 2017-19

 Hello, my name is Rajan Puri!
 I am a PhD candidate in my fourth year of the Applied Mathematics program.
 My primary area of research interest lies in mathematical physics and partial differential equations.
 I am extremely pleased to be part of an active research community and GLF program that is both nurturing and supportive.
 My first year of Graduate Life Fellow program provided me an excellent opportunity to develop my soft skills and most importantly gave me an exposure to various social and academic engagement.
 I hope to continue to engage, share, support, and build strong and vibrant student community here at UNC Charlotte.
 I’m excited again about representing graduate students in various student activities to best address our graduate needs.
 Originally from the beautiful country of Nepal, I certainly enjoy being outdoors in nature.
 Please feel free to share your graduate experience, ideas, and reach out with any questions that you might have.
 Come see me at the Center for Graduate Life (Cone, 268) during my office hours on Thursdays from 1-3:00pm.